aubble/goTunneLS/README.md

 	goTunneLS: 2015/09/03 07:04:42 --> global -/ starting client node nc
 	goTunneLS: 2015/09/03 07:04:42 --> client nc -/ initializing

-###Startup
+###Run at boot
-In order to launch goTunneLS at startup with your OS of choice follow the instructions.
+In order to launch goTunneLS at boot with your OS of choice follow the instructions.

 ####Linux
 //TODO get the file off the server

 I've included the goTunneLS.service file for systemd in linux.
 First copy it into /etc/systemd/system/

 Next change the ExecStart field in goTunneLS.service to the absolute path of the goTunneLS executable on your system.
 Finally add the -c flag if needed to point to the location of the config file if it isn't /etc/goTunneLS/config.json.